diskuv/dk/docs/SPECIFICATION.md

 The design intent is to allow user influenced change detection and reproducibility for project files:

 - User-influenced change detection: In large projects (ex. monorepos), the project tree can be broken into smaller bundles.
 Only parts of the build that depend on smaller project bundles will be rebuilt when a project source file changes.
-- Reproducibility: A build user does not access the project files directly; the project files are always checksummed and made available through this `request.project` library.
+- Reproducibility: A build user does not access the project files directly; the project files are always checksummed and made available through this `request.ui` library.

 The `project` argument is the identifier and version for the **end-user's** project.
 It defaults to `OurProject_Std@0.1.0`.
 The UI rule may be used by several projects, so the `project` argument is intended to be supplied by the end-user as a [request parameter](#rule-request-documents) to the UI rule.
 It may be a library id and version (ex. `OurProject_Std@1.0.0`) or a standard module id and version (ex. `OurProject_Std.A.B.SomeModule@1.0.0`).
 The `project` must belong to the [distribution package and version](#distributions) if the project is distributed.
 Using the `Our` vendor namespace means the project cannot be distributed, but the project does not need to have a [distribution with keys and version ranges](#distributions).